 Who We Are

-IADA is a partnership of international organizations with an interest in diabetes from different sectors ranging from humanitarian organizations, intergovernmental and UN agencies, to academic institutions, civil society, philanthropic organizations and the private sector, that is developing concrete collaborative initiatives that will increase access to and quality of care for people with diabetes in humanitarian settings.
+IADA is a 501(c)(3) non-profit organization dedicated to ensuring vulnerable people in humanitarian crises have access to quality diabetes care and to stop the unnecessary disability and death of people living with diabetes in these settings.
+It is a partnership of organizations from different sectors ranging from humanitarian organizations, intergovernmental and UN agencies, to academic institutions, civil society, philanthropic organizations and the private sector, that is developing concrete collaborative initiatives to increase access to and quality of care for people with diabetes in humanitarian settings.
 The partnership leverages the unique skills, expertise and capacities of both public and private member organizations, to develop and implement bold initiatives with policy-relevant outcomes to make certain that quality diabetes care is globally accessible to the most vulnerable populations affected by humanitarian crises.

 Diabetes is one of the most common non-communicable diseases (NCDs) with approximately half a billion people affected globally, of which 80% live in lower- and middle-income countries.
 Individuals with diabetes are particularly vulnerable in humanitarian crises.
 Type 1 diabetes is arguably the most life-threatening NCD, since lack of access to insulin and continuity of care place them at immediate risk of death.
 Persons with type 2 diabetes also share an enormous morbidity burden and are especially vulnerable to infections and worse outcomes.
 The current COVID19 pandemic highlights the challenges for diabetes care on a global scale as reports show more severe disease and increased mortality in people with diabetes due to COVID19, compounded by a limited workforce, overwhelmed health systems and disrupted supply chains for essential medical supplies.Learn More